Kirsten Miller (South African writer)

-Kirsten Miller is a South African novelist, writer and artist with six full-length books published between 2006 and 2021.
+Kirsten Miller is an accomplished South African novelist, writer and artist represented by numerous published works and a range of large scale private and public art pieces.

 Education

 Miller has a BA (Hons.) cum laude and an MA summa cum laude from the University of KwaZulu-Natal.

 Career

-Kirsten has held jobs as a university lecturer, creativity teacher and dolphin trainer and has lived in Gqeberha, London, Cape Town and Johannesburg.
+Miller has held jobs as a university lecturer, creativity teacher and dolphin trainer and has lived in Gqeberha, London, Cape Town and Johannesburg.